-We were awarded the fastest growth tech company in 2013 by Deloitte, and won a host of startup and web awards for our site, our growth, our company and our culture.
+We were awarded the fastest growth tech company in 2013 by Deloitte and won a host of startup and web awards for our site, our growth, our company, and our culture.

-Only now the mofo tribe has grown to over 500,000, and the best producers in the world are only too happy to share their awesome wines with our mofos.
+Now, the mofo tribe has grown to over 500,000, and the best producers in the world are only too happy to share their awesome wines with our mofos.

-But our culture hasn’t changed, and nor has our mission — we’re still just a bunch of wine geeks finding and sharing the wines we love, stepping up, caring more, keeping it real, doing some good and having fun as we try to inspire the world to taste more of life.
+But our culture hasn’t changed, and nor has our mission — we’re still just a bunch of wine geeks finding and sharing the wines we love, stepping up, caring more, keeping it real, doing some good, and having fun as we try to inspire the world to taste more of life.